UPDATED JANUARY 8, 2020

 Advanced SEO – enter at your own risk

 Warning: a bit of code-speak ahead.
-The facility’s physical address on the website can be marked-up in a schema format, meaning that behind each element of the address (including city, state and zip) is a bit of code explicitly defining those different elements.
+A self storage facility’s physical address on the website can be marked-up in a schema format, meaning that behind each element of the address (including city, state and zip) is a bit of code explicitly defining those different elements.
 This is also known as structured data.

 Why is this important?
 Because Google is increasingly responding to technical SEO considerations in their rankings.
 Using structured data is a great way to establish the proper context for a self storage website, while ensuring consistency of data – especially the most important bits of data: name, address and phone!

 Implementing location schema can usually be handled by a web designer or developer with no significant custom development.
-WordPress has many tools to implement this type of code, usually done within the theme.
+WordPress has many tools to implement this type of code, usually placed within the theme.

 Let’s look at an example of location schema.
 Here’s an address we can use to test: